bugsbrog/node-api3-project/README.md

 -X `get()`: calling find returns a promise that resolves to an array of all the resources contained in the database.
 -X `getById()`: takes an `id` as the argument and returns a promise that resolves to the resource with that id if found.
-- `insert()`: calling insert passing it a resource object will add it to the database and return the new resource.
+-X `insert()`: calling insert passing it a resource object will add it to the database and return the new resource.
-- `update()`: accepts two arguments, the first is the `id` of the resource to update and the second is an object with the `changes` to apply.
+-X `update()`: accepts two arguments, the first is the `id` of the resource to update and the second is an object with the `changes` to apply.
 On success it returns the updated record.
-- `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the `resource` from the database, returns the number of records deleted.
+-X `remove()`: the remove method accepts an `id` as it's first parameter and, upon successfully deleting the `resource` from the database, returns the number of records deleted.

 The `users-model.js` includes an extra method called `getUserPosts()` that when passed a user's `id`, returns a list of all the `posts` for the `user`.